SME-Smelk/STM32/README.md

 In the process of learning and generating a personal repository as well as friendly to the community.
 This section will host codes on the use of STM32 microcontrollers, but focused on STM32F407VG, for now.

 - Code programming in process
-- Basic code support and exaples of STM32 microcontrollers and AC, DMA, UART, SPI, I2C, CAN, low power, interrupts, etc.
+- Basic code support and examples of STM32 microcontrollers and ADC, DMA, UART, SPI, I2C, CAN, low power, interrupts, etc.
 - Focus in DISCOVERY-DISC1 F407VG Board
 - Support  STM32 and Cortex Mx architecture
 - Focus in FreeRTOS
 - Memory Management with processor Cortex-M4 and assembly.
-- Multiples projects code to use in basic electronic, advance, robotics and rtos projects.
+- Multiples projects code to use in advance and basics electronics and rtos projects.
 - Own Drivers SME for pherypherals

 #